Is Organic Food the Answer?

 As shoppers and as eaters, most of us partake from both worlds.
 But make no mistake about it -- the advocates of conventional food and those pushing reform are deeply polarized, as I've seen first-hand lately.

 Earlier this month, I moderated a conference for CropLife America, a trade association of companies that make herbicides and pesticides.
-[Disclosure: They paid me to do so.]
 To their credit, the folks at CropLife -- corporate members include Bayer CropScience, DuPont, Monsanto and Syngenta -- brought in critics like Robby Kenner, director of the movie "Food Inc.," and Greg Jaffe of Center for Science in the Public Interest.
 The CropLife people and their allies say they have nothing against organic or alternative food systems, but they don't believe that organic ag can match modern agriculture (their term of choice) in terms of efficiency or yield.
 A reliable food supply on a large scale and at reasonable cost can only be guaranteed with the help of crop protection products, they say.
 Steve Savage, an industry consultant and blogger, made this argument articulately at the CropLife event; he's skeptical about the claims being made for organic ag, to say the least.
 See, for example, Organic Crops Alone Can't Feed the World, from Slate, or The Seven Most Dangerous Myths About Organic Farming.

 Last week, at the Monterey Bay Aquarium's Cooking for Solutions powwow, organic advocates were out in full force, particularly at a scrumptious all-organic breakfast at Earthbound Farm, America's largest brand of organic produce.
 There we heard from Earthbound co-founder Myra Goodman, a passionate advocate for organic, and from Maria Rodale, chairman of Rodale Inc and author of Organic Manifesto: How Organic Food Can Heal Our Planet, Feed the World and Keep Us Safe.
 Her subtitle sums up the claims made on behalf of organics very well and in the book she goes a step farther, writing: "Organic agriculture is the key to our survival."